Introducción

 -

-Remove the small piece of foam tape stuck down above each of the bezel covers.
+Remove the small piece of foam tape stuck down above each of the bezel covers, at the lower left and right corners.

 -